-Replaced a water heater this weekend and as always when replacing a water heater we drain out the water heater during or before removal.
-As is common and customary we found the tank to be full of crud and you can see the water running out red in this picture.
+Replaced a water heater this weekend and — as always — when replacing a water heater, we drain out the water heater during or before removal.
+As is common and customary, we found the tank to be full of crud and you can see the water running out red in this picture.

-Also, not directly related to sediment buildup, overheating can accelerate the deterioration of the porcelain or glass lining on the inside of a water heater tank.
+While not directly related to sediment buildup, overheating can accelerate the deterioration of the porcelain or glass lining on the inside of a water heater tank.

-In a future post we are going to talk about sacrificial anodes and galvanic anode protection in more detail.
+In a future post, we are going to talk about sacrificial anodes and galvanic anode protection in more detail.
 (I just have to sift through all my photos and find the pictures I took of one of these.)